 Popular social media app Snapchat is upgrading its visual search features and putting them at the center of its app.

 But up until now, much of this functionality was easily overlooked as it required a few extra taps to access.
-With the update now rolling out, “scan” is visible whenever the camera is open, the report said.
+The report said that the update is now rolling out, “scan” is visible whenever the camera is open.

 Snapchat is also adding a few new features it previewed earlier this year, like the ability to shop for outfits by pointing the camera at articles of clothing.
 It’s also adding Camera Shortcuts, which will suggest a combination of augmented reality lenses and music based on your surroundings.